| || |

 California Department of Public Health's Medical Marijuana Identification Card Program:

-On May 19, 2020, Governor Newsom issued Executive Order N-71-20, affecting the expiration date of Medical Marijuana Identification Cards (MMIC) under Health and Safety Code section 11362.71, which concerns current MMIC cardholders and their designated primary caregivers.
-MMIC’s that expired on or after, March 4, 2020 remain valid until September 15, 2020.
+Update: On January 21, 2021, Governor Newsom issued another executive order Executive Order N-01-21 (PDF), affecting the expiration date of Medical Marijuana Identification Cards (MMIC) issued under Health and Safety Code section 11362.71, which concerns current MMIC cardholders and their designated primary caregivers.

 For questions regarding this order, contact the California Department of Public Health Medical Marijuana Program at (916) 552-8600.

 For more information, email [email protected]